sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 To use the template, you will need to have the transaction processes in your Sharetribe environment.
 [Follow these steps](https://github.com/sharetribe/web-template#take-the-new-beta-processes-into-use)
-to create both processes in your environment through Flex CLI.
+to create both processes in your environment through Sharetribe CLI.

 ### Getting started with the template